SICTCCS/PW-Manager-Android/README.md

     * Contains at least one digit (0-9).
     * Contains at least one special character (e.g., `!@#$%^&*`).
 * Implement validation logic to check these requirements and provide feedback to the user if they are not met.
+*(Note: This applies primarily to the Email/Password registration and stored account passwords)*

 ### 3. Storing Account Credentials